CodeAlamin2024/DSA210_PROJECT/README.md

    - Evaluate Solana’s strengths and weaknesses relative to its competitors.
 ### 4. Future Potential Assessment:
    - Based on historical trends and current market conditions, assess Solana’s potential for future growth.
-   - Identify key drivers of growth and potential challenges (e.g., competition, regulatory changes).
+   - Identify the main drivers of growth and potential challenges (e.g., competition, regulatory changes).

 ## Expected Outcomes

 By the end of this project, I aim to provide:

-1. A detailed analysis of Solana’s historical performance, including key trends and drivers of growth.
+1. A detailed analysis of Solana’s historical performance, including overall trends and drivers of growth.
 2. Insights into how external factors (e.g., Bitcoin prices, macroeconomic conditions) influence Solana’s performance.
 3. A comparative evaluation of Solana’s performance relative to other major cryptocurrencies.
 4. An assessment of Solana’s potential for future growth, including opportunities and challenges.